Halloween Kills-2021

 Spoiler alert- Michael is far from dead.

-As residents of the cursed Meyers house, Big John and Little John are written as tough and intelligent, avoiding any comic relief that too often shadow gay characters.
+As residents of the cursed Myers house, Big John and Little John are portrayed as tough and intelligent, avoiding the comic relief that often shadows gay characters.

 In contrast to the original Halloween, the residents of Haddonfield now seem more blue-collar and red necks than upper-middle-class.
-I chuckled when Laurie yelled “sheep” to the venomous residents who were chasing a man assumed to be Meyers (he wasn’t).
-I surmised that maybe the filmmakers were sticking it to the dolts that blindly follow political leaders in a cultish way and devoid of thought.
+I chuckled when Laurie yelled “sheep” to the venomous residents who were chasing a man assumed to be Myers (he wasn’t).

 The film is sheer entertainment done well and makes me anticipate the next and “final” Halloween chapter.
-But, as long as the films remain hits at the box office the killings will go on and on and on and on.
+But, as long as the movie remains a hit at the box office, the killings will go on and on and on and on.

 Gandhi-1982